nlholm/docker-demo-documentation/docker-demo-documentation.md

 ![kuva20](./img/kuva20.png)

-Success: we installed the Nginx load balancer on the minion, to handle traffic into the three Nginx web servers running in Docker containers, also on the minion (the print screen represents a situation after running the state more than once).
+Success: we installed the Nginx load balancer on the minion, to handle traffic into the three Nginx web servers running in Docker containers, also on the minion (the screnshot represents a situation after running the state more than once).

 We stored our work into our remote project repository, under the salt folder there. https://github.com/nlholm/docker-demo/tree/main/salt